OussamaTeyib/OussamaTeyib/README.md

 ### 💻 Current Focus:

-- 📱 Learning raylib and delving into Android development.
+- 📱 Learning raylib and Box2D, along with diving deeper into Android development.
 - 🎯 Contributing to open-source projects.

 ### 📞 Connect with me: